Combining Example-Based and Rule-Based Program Transformations to Resolve Build Conflicts: Experiment

 Although this edit can resolve the conflict, developers' manual resolution removes the constructor entirely.
 In such scenarios, branch edits do not reflect developers' preference of conflict resolution.

-\toolbb sometimes suggested incorrect resolutions, because the frequently applied resolution patterns within it do not always match developers' practices.
+\toolbb suggested incorrect resolutions for three reasons.
+First, its resolution rules do not always match developers' practices.
 For instance, the conflict in Listing~\ref{example5} has $l$ remove an import and $r$ add a reference to the removed imported class. \toolbb resolved this conflict by adding back the removed import.
 However, developers implemented a replacement method, to avoid the removed dependency.
-Additionally, for conflicts due to class-hierarchy changes, \toolbb modified subclasses to match changes in super classes, while developers sometimes adapted super classes to subclasses.
+Second, for conflicts due to class-hierarchy changes, \toolbb modified subclasses to match changes in super classes, while developers sometimes adapted super classes to subclasses.
+Third, when conflict resolution requires implementation of a new method or updates of a method's parameter/return type, \toolbb can only change the method signature, without customizing method implementation accordingly.

-The 43 conflicts correctly resolved by \toolb fall into 15 categories, implying that \toolb can properly resolve diverse conflicts.
-There are four categories of conflicts for which \toolb produced some resolutions but none of them are correct: C2, C9, C12, and C18.
-Three of the categories (C2, C9, and C12) are about mismatches between super types and sub types; two of the categories are caused by parameter list changes (C9 and C18).
-Among the seven incorrect resolutions suggested by \toolba, two are partially incorrect, by presenting subsets of the needed changes; five are totally irrelevant.
-Among the 22 incorrect resolutions output by \toolbb, 6 are partially incorrect, while 16 are irrelevant.
+The \totalResolved conflicts correctly resolved by \toolb fall into 12 categories, implying that \toolb can properly resolve diverse conflicts.
+There are seven conflict categories for which \toolb produced some resolutions but none of them are correct: C2--C4, C8--C9, C12, and C18.
+Six of the categories (C2--C4, C8--C9, and C12) are about mismatches between super types and sub types; three of the categories are caused by parameter list changes (C3, C9 and C18).
+Among the seven incorrect resolutions output by \toolba, two are partially incorrect, by presenting subsets of the needed changes; five are totally irrelevant.
+Among the 31 incorrect resolutions output by \toolbb, 15 are partially incorrect, while 16 are irrelevant.